 Don’t let your dog sleep with you or cuddle with you on the couch.

 Don’t clean up after your dog while they’re watching you.

-Are we really still having this conversation?
-As I and many other trainers and behaviorists repeat endlessly in books, blogs and seminars, dominance is simply a description of a relationship between two individuals who want the same thing.
+Why shouldn‘t you do these things?
+Because each action is said to cause your dog to think they’re dominant over you.
+Believe me; this isn’t what’s best for your or your dog’s happiness.
+As many other trainers and behaviorists repeat endlessly in books, blogs, and seminars, dominance is simply a description of a relationship between two individuals who want the same thing.

 What Does Dog Dominance Mean?